This is an image of the MMSD South shore facility, methane digestors and a green roof

 MMSD's Renewable Energy

-Cleaning water is very energy-intensive; therefore, MMSD's energy plan has identified ways to incorporate renewable energy to reduce energy costs, price volatility, greenhouse gases, and to provide energy security.
+Cleaning water is very energy-intensive; therefore, MMSD's energy plan has identified ways to incorporate renewable energy to reduce energy costs, price volatility, and greenhouse gases and to provide energy security.
 To reduce our carbon footprint, each water reclamation facility has the capability to generate renewable energy.

 The Jones Island Water Reclamation facility's primary renewable fuel comes from landfill gas, a local renewable energy source recycled into power, saving MMSD ratepayers millions of dollars.